Kapernikov/tech-session-visual-odometry/README.md

 with visual odometry and visual slam.
 There are three different ways this can be accomplished.
-- The first option is to install ros, this package and all required libraries natively in an Ubuntu 18.04 OS.
+- The first option is to install ros, this package and all required libraries natively in an Ubuntu 18.04 OS or Debian Stretch.
+There is also experimental support for Arch Linux.
 - The second option is to install a specially prepared docker container that will work in a Linux host OS, but there may be issues with exported graphics in a Windows host OS.